Trail Maintenance

 • checking shelters and privys for trash and graffiti

-A weekly work crew does the heavy work
+A weekly work crew does the heavy work:

 • building and replacing steps